Chordian/sidfactory2/README.md

 - Fixed: Scrolling in the song list using the mouse wheel
 - Fixed: reSID won't output a click anymore when launching SID Factory II or loading/saving files (Thanks to Tammo Hinrichs for implementing)

-- Added: Configuration option `Disk.Hide.Extensions` to hide files with certain extensions in the file browser.
-Default values are `.sid` and `.prg`.

 ### Build 20211230